georgemilas/ecogallery/readme.md

     * To much to upload and manage externaly
     * I still want a website to quicly show stuff or just for me to enjoy from wherever
     * Privacy matters, I don't want google/apple/facebook etc. to use my pictures for who knows what (enhace ai, know private data about me, friends and family)
-    * I what the full size pictures for myself when navigating and viewing if necesary
+    * I what the full size pictures if necesary when viewing on large or 8K displays
 * ### What
     * each folder is an album
         * each album contains sub albums and images / movies